-Vila do Conde is a town on the Atlantic Coast of Northern Portugal and one of the many stopping places on the Portuguese Camino de Santiago – for a very good reason.
+Vila do Conde is a town on the Atlantic Coast of northern Portugal and one of the many stopping places on the Portuguese Camino de Santiago.

-Just 25km to the north of Porto (you can take the metro line from Porto), Vila do Conde is often overlooked by international visitors despite being home to many beautiful beaches and that all-important Portuguese charm,
+As the town is just 25km to the north of Porto, Vila do Conde is often overlooked by international visitors, despite being home to many beautiful beaches, and that all-important Portuguese charm,

 Situated at the mouth of the Ave River, Vila do Conde has a maritime history as a centre of shipbuilding and seafaring.

 Tourism has taken over in modern times and Vila do Conde is well-loved by the many Portuguese visitors who descend on the town in the summer months.

 So, let’s take a look at things to do and see in 24 hours in Vila do Conde.

 While the town has all of the amenities you would expect from a beach resort, Vila do Conde still manages to ooze bags of charm with quaint squares and beautiful buildings.